Prince Harry Designed Meghan Markle's Engagement Ring Using Princess Diana's Diamonds: All the Details!

 Chris Jackson/Getty Images

 During their public appearance, Prince Harry and Markle posed for pictures and answered a few questions from the press.
-Wearing the color of a future bride, Markle donned a white coat by The Line The Label for the occasion.
+Wearing the color of a future bride, Markle donned a white coat by LINE for the occasion.
 She also wore her hair down and accessorized with Aquazzura heels, specifically the Matilde Pump 105, as well as gold and opal earrings from Les Plaisirs de Birks.
 Prince Harry wore a navy suit.

 The wedding is scheduled to take place this spring.